 Section 01820C – OJT (On the Job Training Form)

 Section 01820D – Training Evaluation Form

-Section [______ – ____________]: [Optional short phrase indicating relationship].

 Definitions:

 Demonstration:

 Demonstration is defined as a skilled performance of a task or technique showing precisely how it should and could be properly done on the job.
 Demonstration results in observational learning that allows for skill acquisition which includes “hands-on” task performance and repetition to confirm skills have been acquired.